INCIRLIK AIR BASE, Turkey --

-"The team's focus is to observe the agreement in action," said Mehmet Birbiri, 39th Air Base Wing Public Affairs host nation adviser and translator during the DECA visit.
-"They ensure that as allies we are operating smoothly within the framework of the DECA agreement."
+“The team’s focus is to verify that activities on Incirlik are in accordance with the DECA,” said Mehmet Birbiri, 39th Air Base Wing Public Affairs host nation advisor.
+“They ensure that, as allies, we are operating smoothly.”

 The team is comprised of representatives from the Turkish General Staff, Turkish Ministries of Foreign Affairs; Interior, Labor, Environment and Customs directorate, as well as from the U.S. Office of Defense Cooperation and the U.S. Embassy.